We help you integrate your clinical and basic-science talents early, establishing a firm foundation for your career as a physician-scientist.

 Our graduates conduct leading translational research at medical schools and teaching hospitals, and in other biomedical settings.
 Your intensive training will prepare you to join them in advancing health care nationally and internationally.

-G. Laychock, PhD, combine distinguished research careers with
+G. Laychock, PhD, has had a distinguished research career and

-funding from the NIH and other agencies for over thirty years and
+funding from the NIH and other agencies for almost 30 years and has

-medical and graduate student education through active, engaged work
+and graduate student education through active, engaged work as